michaelrommel/nvim-silicon/README.md

 	no_window_controls = false,
 	-- whether to turn off the line numbers no_line_number = false,
-	-- with which number the line numbering shall start line_offset = 1,
+	-- with which number the line numbering shall start, the default is 1, but here a -- function is used to return the actual source code line number line_offset = function(args)
+		return args.line1
+	end,
 	-- the distance between lines of code line_pad = 0,
 	-- the rendering of tab characters as so many space characters